NekaB/Project-Shadow/README.md

 ## **Description:**

-This is the Portfolio for Project-Shadow: A DevOps project where I feature the methods I used to create a work environment in AWS, utilizing different instances and resources for the provisioning of code and software to maintain and update a web server.
+This is the Portfolio for Project-Shadow: A DevOps project where I feature the methods I used to create a work environment in AWS, utilizing different instances and resources for the provisioning of code and software to maintain and update a website.
 The importance of this project is to show my understanding of DevOps capabilities and culture.

 ## **Table of Contents:**